Steven Kwan Player Props: Guardians vs. Marlins

 Steven Kwan At The Plate

-- Kwan is batting .247 with two doubles, a triple and 15 walks.
+- Kwan is hitting .247 with two doubles, a triple and 16 walks.

-- Kwan has picked up a hit in 12 of 19 games this season, with multiple hits six times.
+- Kwan has picked up a hit in 13 of 21 games this season, with multiple hits seven times.

-- He has not hit a home run in his 19 games this year.
+- In 21 games played this year, he has not hit a long ball.

-- Kwan has driven in a run in five games this season (26.3%), including two games with multiple runs batted in.
+- In six games this season (28.6%), Kwan has picked up an RBI, including two games with multiple runs batted in.

-- In seven of 19 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.